tristanbettany/WaysOfWorking/README.md

 ### Whitespace & dead code

 There should always be 1 blank line at the bottom of every file.
 Not all IDEs may enforce this so make sure to check your IDE is configured correctly.
-You can also set this up in `.gitattributes`.
+You can also set this up in `.editorconfig`.
 Within methods there should not be any stray linebreaks that do not increase readability.
 For example line breaks should exist to seperate sections of control logic.